 Even though Huskies are playful and friendly, they have an intimidating appearance.
 Their shaggy fur coats and sharp muzzles make them look similar to wolves.
 Huskies can be an intimidating sight for those that don’t understand these dogs.

-However, the eerie resemblance between the Husky and wild wolf isn’t because they’re so closely related.
+It’s worth noting that the eerie resemblance between the Husky and the wolf isn’t because they’re so closely related.
 National Geographic conducted a DNA study of 85 dog breeds and found that Shiba Inus and Chow Chows are, in fact, most closely related to wild wolves.

 Still, we can appreciate the fierce and intimidating appearance that the Siberian Husky has, especially for home owners looking for a burglar deterrent.
-Just don’t count on them to do anything more than that.
+One look at these dogs, and they’ll turn the other way.
+But don’t count on them to do anything more than that.

 They’re Curious Dogs